Tecnologias-multimedia/InterCom/README.md

 ### Jupyter-lab install

+Required only to run the notebooks, not the InterCom.

-#### Linux (in a Python virtual environment)
+#### Linux (better in a [virtual Python environment](https://docs.python.org/3/library/venv.html))

-     mkdir envs                # Only once
-     cd envs                   # Only once
-     python3 -m venv TM        # Only once source ~/TM/bin/activate  # Run this always you want to use the virtual environment pip install jupyter_lab   # Only once
+     pip install jupyterlab

 #### Visual Studio Code (all platforms)